Cube-OS/cubeOS/docs/ecosystem/services/service-dev.rst

-Developing a KubOS Service
+Developing a CubeOS Service
 ==========================

-This document goes over the basic components of creating a new service for KubOS.
+This document goes over the basic components of creating a new service for CubeOS.

-It assumes you already have a good base understanding of the KubOS ecosystem and is intended as more of a reference document, rather than a detailed tutorial.
+It assumes you already have a good base understanding of the CubeOS ecosystem and is intended as more of a reference document, rather than a detailed tutorial.

 If you are unfamiliar with the system, we recommend first going through our